appwrite/appwrite/HACKTOBERFEST.md

 ## Familiarize with the project

-- Before you start contributing, it's essential to get familiarized with our project.
-You can do that by following the [main README](https://github.com/appwrite/appwrite/blob/main/README.md).
+Before you start contributing, familiarize yourself with our project by reading the [main README](https://github.com/appwrite/appwrite/blob/main/README.md).

 ## Code of conduct